Menu

 8. For a Classic Broadway Sound with an Edge: ”You Don’t Know”

-So you know Meredith Wilson; he wrote the show The Music Man.
-In addition, he wrote the show that “You Don’t Know” comes from.
-It’s called Here’s Love, and it has just a hint of that signature Wilson sound — but with a surprising edge and a 1960s-era modernity that makes it really interesting to listen to.
+You know Meredith Wilson; he wrote The Music Man.
+He also wrote a little musical called Here’s Love, which has just a hint of that signature Wilson sound — but with a surprising edge and a 1960s-era modernity that makes it really interesting to listen to.
 You’ll still get to show off your legit vibrato, but you can explore the darker themes.

 Sheet music for Here’s Love